WELCOME TO NANOCONSERVATION

 Our Technology

-The first technique was successfully trialled on three British Museum limestone objects from the Greek, Roman and Egyptian collections showing superficial damage, e.g. powdering and crumbling surface.
-Two additional techniques (International Patent pending) focus on the use of energetically applied processes to change the wettability of the stone surface to increase the adhesion and the penetration of commercialised nanolime applied over it.
-Performance tests on carried out on various sound and weathered limestones with reduced porosities (lower than 20%) demonstrate deeper penetration and enhanced compressive strength compared to existing nanolime techniques, thus ensuring both superficial (i.e. near-to-the-surface) and mass consolidation (i.e. in-depth) efficiencies.
+En-NCT was successfully trialled on three British Museum limestone objects from the Greek, Roman and Egyptian collections showing superficial damage, e.g. powdering and crumbling surface.
+Two additional (International Patent pending) application techniques (including nEAT) focus on the use of energetically applied processes to change the wettability and the surface energy of the stone surface, this to increase the adhesion and the penetration of the product (alcoholic nanolime in this case) applied over it.
+Performance tests on carried out on various sound and weathered limestones with reduced porosities (lower than 20%) demonstrate deeper penetration and enhanced compressive strength compared to existing nanolime application techniques, thus ensuring both superficial (i.e. near-to-the-surface) and mass consolidation (i.e. in-depth) efficiencies.

 Meet the Team